 - In May 2019, Lexus unveiled the new 2020 RX luxury SUV, revealing evolutionary changes to the brand’s core model.

-- In July 2020, due to the outbreak of the COVID-19 crisis, few small and medium-sized businesses particularly are facing a problem, Toyota Motor North America (TMNA) along with its Pan-Asian non-profit partners, is supporting a variety of initiatives aimed at helping Asian American-Pacific Islander (AAPI) entrepreneurs sustain their companies.
+- In July 2020, due to the outbreak of the COVID-19 crisis, a few small and medium-sized businesses particularly are facing a problem, Toyota Motor North America (TMNA) along with its Pan-Asian non-profit partners, is supporting a variety of initiatives aimed at helping Asian American-Pacific Islander (AAPI) entrepreneurs sustain their companies.

 - In August 2020, Toyota and Honda started demonstration testing of a mobile power generation/output system that delivers a secure supply of electricity in times of disaster in the future.
-The Moving e mobile power generation/output system will consist of Honda’s Power Exporter 9000 portable external power output device, Toyota’s CHARGING STATION fuel cell bus, Two types of Honda’s portable batteries: LiB-AID E500 and Honda Mobile Power Pack (MPP), and Honda Mobile Power Pack Charge & Supply Concept charger/discharger for MPP.
+The Moving e mobile power generation/output system will consist of Honda’s Power Exporter 9000 portable external power output device, Toyota’s CHARGING STATION fuel cell bus, and Two types of Honda’s portable batteries: LiB-AID E500 and Honda Mobile Power Pack (MPP), and Honda Mobile Power Pack Charge & Supply Concept charger/discharger for MPP.

-- In August 2020, Toyota showcased out all-new Yaris cross in Japan with a hybrid electric vehicle (HEV) system that enables Yaris to achieve a better level of fuel economy for its class.
+- In August 2020, Toyota showcased out all-new Yaris cross in Japan with a hybrid electric vehicle (HEV) system that enables the Yaris to achieve a better level of fuel economy for its class.

 - In August 2020, Toyota’s Global Sales and Production recover to 90% of last year’s level in July 2020.

-- In August 2020, The Japan Aerospace Exploration Agency (JAXA) and Toyota Motor Corporation (Toyota) announced that they have named the manned pressurized rover which is currently under joint research by JAXA and Toyota the “LUNAR CRUISER” as “nickname”.
+- In August 2020, The Japan Aerospace Exploration Agency (JAXA) and Toyota Motor Corporation (Toyota) announced that they have named the manned pressurized rover which is currently under joint research by JAXA and Toyota the “LUNAR CRUISER” “nickname”.
 JAXA and Toyota previously announced and have been conducting joint research on a manned, pressurized lunar rover that uses fuel cell electric vehicle (FCEV) technologies.